 - sector priorities

 - technological divergence and convergence and impact of digital networks

 Criterion: Have resources which will enable students to practise their skills in environments which reflect screen industry practice.
+These include:

 - Sufficient dedicated access to professional facilities and resources that replicate current industry practice

 - Students should have sufficient out of course workshop hours access to facilities and equipment